 The Halbtax reduces in general the normal prices to a half.
 It is valid for a year on trains and on local buses, trams and ships and costs 185 CHF.
 It might be already worth getting one if you are only here for a semester.
 For example, if you visit Geneva, Berne and Basel once, it is already worth it.
 You can use it as well for Zurich's local transportation system.

-The Gleis 7 (en: "Track 7") is a very useful addition to the Half fare card.
+The seven25 is a very useful addition to the Half fare card.
 With it you can use almost all trains in Switzerland for free after 7 pm.
-You can get it if you're younger than 25 for 129 CHF.
+You can get it if you're younger than 25 for 39 CHF per month.
 By planning your trips accordingly and travelling after seven o'clock, you can save a lot of money with this card.

 General Abonnement (GA)

-The General Abonnement is a travel card which allows you to travel on SBB trains and most other railways in Switzerland.
+The General Abonnement is a travel card which allows you to travel on SBB trains and most other railways and some cable cars in Switzerland.
 The GA comes with an annual bill or a monthly bill.
 The minimum contract duration is 4 months in both cases.
-There are reduced prices for students up to 30 years old.
+There are reduced prices for people younger than 25 years.
 It's probably only worth it if you plan to travel a lot.

 Day travel card